-- If your organization is an accredited school of nursing, you must submit documentation of your partnership with community-based primary care sites (e.g., National Health Service Corps sites, Health Centers, Rural Health Clinics, and Indian Health Services sites). - If your organization is a health care facility, you must submit documentation of your partnership with an accredited school of nursing.
+- If your organization is an accredited school of nursing, you must submit documentation of your partnership with community-based primary care sites (e.g., FQHCs, Rural Health Clinics). - If your organization is a health care facility, you must submit documentation of your partnership with an accredited school of nursing.

-You may also include documentation of partnerships with other health and community-based organizations, including state or local health departments, Veterans Affairs medical facilities, Area Health Education Centers, AIDS Education and Training Centers, and Public Health Training Centers.
+You may also include documentation of partnerships with other health and community-based organizations, including but not limited to state or local health departments, Department of Veterans Affairs medical facilities, Area Health Education Centers, AIDS Education and Training Centers, and Public Health Training Centers.